A Data-Driven Bayesian Nonparametric Approach for Black-Box Optimization: Objective function for DaBNO and its asymptotics

-We also investigate the asymptotic normality property of the solutions as well as the function value.
-These results can provide confidence intervals for the value of the objective function, the optimal solution, and the optimal value.
-The confidence intervals can further be used to quantify the uncertainty in using the proposed NBRO framework.
-For example, one can specify a tolerance level of the variance (or the width of the confidence interval), based on which they can determine the minimum amount of real world data needed to achieve the target variance with the estimators of the asymptotic variances.
+In addition to the consistency, we further investigate the asymptotic normality property of the solutions as well as the function value of \eqref{objfunction}.
+Asymptotic normality results describe the distribution of the solutions to the problem as the number of real world observations increases.
+They can be used to examine how quick the convergence is and facilitate statistical inferences.
+For instance, we can build confidence intervals for the optimal value/solution to quantify the uncertainty in using DaBNO.
+Furthermore, one can specify a tolerance level of the variance (or the width of the confidence interval), based on which they can determine the minimum amount of real world data needed to achieve the target variance with the estimators of the asymptotic variances.
+In this section, we show that $\sqrt{s}$ times the difference between our estimated optimal value/solution and the true ones under perfect uncertain distribution follows a normal distribution asymptotically, indicating a rate of convergence at $O_P(1/\sqrt{s})$.
+To the best of our knowledge, the only piece of work studying the asymptotic normality of the estimators in the literature of input uncertainty is \cite{wu2018bayesian}.
+However, as discussed later, \cite{wu2018bayesian} only studies parametric model, and their techniques do not extend here.

-Both consistency and asymptotic normality are theoretical evidence supporting the assertion that NBRO is a well founded way to optimize the simulation system when the input uncertainty is modeled using the Dirichlet process.
-Before proceeding to the specific theorems and proofs, we make the following assumption about $h(\bm{x},\bm{\xi})$ and $\bm{\xi}$.
+Both consistency and asymptotic normality are theoretical evidence supporting the assertion that DaBNO objective is a well founded approximation to the original objective function when the uncertain distribution is modeled using the Dirichlet process.
+Before proceeding to the specific theorems and proofs, we make the following assumption about $h(\BFx,\BFu)$ and $\BFu$.

-\begin{assumption} \item [(i)] $h(\bm{x},\bm{\xi})$ is Lipschitz in $\bm{x}$ and $\bm{\xi}$, i.e., there exists positive constants $L_1$, $L_2$, and $L_3$ such that
+\begin{assumption} \item [ \quad (i)] $h(\BFx,\BFu)$ is Lipschitz in $\BFx$ and $\BFu$, i.e., there exists positive constants $L_1$, $L_2$, and $L_3$ such that